Extra-judicial political repression in 1968 (2.1)

 58. Yury Pilyar

-prose-writer, member of the Writers’ Union, an inmate of Mauthausen [Austria] and then of Stalin’s camps, rehabilitated, signed the Writers’ Letter.
+Prose-writer, member of the Writers’ Union, wartime inmate of Mauthausen concentration camp in Austria and then of Stalin’s camps, rehabilitated, signed the Writers’ Letter.
 Severe Party reprimand.

 59. Grigory Pomerants

-a philosopher and specialist on India working at the Fundamental Library of the Social Sciences [INION] and a former inmate of Stalin’s camps; he has written several articles for unofficial publications, two of which were published in the Phoenix 66 collection.
-He is a signatory of the Letter of 170.
-The examination of his dissertation at the Institute of Asian Peoples has been postponed for an indefinite period.
+Philosopher and specialist on India working at the Fundamental Library of the Social Sciences [INION].
+Inmate of Stalin’s camps; has written several articles for unofficial publications, two of which were published in the Phoenix 66 collection.
+Signed the Letter of 170.
+Examination of his dissertation at the Institute of Asian Peoples (Note 2) postponed indefinitely.

 60. Alexander Pyatigorsky

-Master of Philological Sciences, specialist in Indian studies at the Institute of the Peoples of Asia, signed the Letter of 80, dismissed ‘for absenteeism’.
-The absenteeism was provoked by the fact that he was not granted either leave or a business-trip in order to attend a conference in Estonia of which he was one of the organizers, and he went ‘off his own bat’.
+The absenteeism was provoked when Pyatigorsky was neither granted leave nor a business-trip to attend a conference in Estonia of which he was one of the organizers.
+He went there “off his own bat”.

 61. Vladimir Rodionov

-Doctor of Biological Sciences (Institute of Medical Biochemistry), signed the Letter of 120.
+D.Sc.
+(Biology), Institute of Medical Biochemistry; signed the Letter of 120.

 62. Svetlana Rozhnova

-an historian and postgraduate student at the University of Novosibirsk; a signatory to the Novosibirsk letter, she has been expelled from the Party.
+Historian and postgraduate student at the University of NOVOSIBIRSK; signed the Novosibirsk letter.
+Expelled from the Party.

 63. Natalya Romanova

-mathematician at the Institute of Atmospheric Physics, signed the Letter of 120, expelled from the Komsomol.
+Mathematician, Institute of Atmospheric Physics; signed the Letter of 120.
+Expelled from the Komsomol.

 64. Mikhail Roshchin